-Delivering on the life skills students need now—critical thinking, creativity, communication, and cross-cultural collaboration—is a global challenge.
-So we convene students, educators teachers, and education leaders from our QFI-supported communities and our partners’ networks to enhance teaching and learning these core attributes of global competency.
+Delivering on the life skills students need now —critical thinking, creativity, communication and cross-cultural collaboration— is a global challenge.
+So we convene students, teachers and education leaders from our QFI-supported communities along with our partners’ networks to enhance teaching and learning the core attributes of global competency.
 This ethos also frames how we think about our programming and teacher educational opportunities, and how we work with each other at QFI.
 We call this theme that links our programs with our broader mission– “Connected Communities.”

 We believe better understanding of Arabic language and about Arab societies and cultures in engaging learning environments connects learners with the world around them in new and exciting ways.
 We also believe that regular convening of educators across geographic boundaries benefits them and ultimately their students.
 So we participate in and bring our communities together at events such as the American Council on the Teaching of Foreign Languages’ (ACTFL) Annual Convention and World Languages Expo, QFI-supported Arabic Teacher Council meetings, the Middle East Outreach Council’s (MEOC) annual meeting and workshop, at the Salzburg Global Seminar, and the World Innovation Summit for Education (WISE) biennial summit and programming.